Best Golf Resorts In Canada - Golf Digest

 Inverness, Nova Scotia

-The hottest destination in North America, with an understated lodge along the three-year-old Cabot Links and just down the coast from the new Cabot Cliffs 18.
+The hottest destination in North America, with an understated lodge along the four-year-old Cabot Links and just down the coast from the new Cabot Cliffs 18.
 Both courses were recently ranked among Golf Digest's World 100 Greatest.
+More Information

 FAIRMONT BANFF (ALBERTA) SPRINGS